 If your friends and family want to be more active too, try engaging everyone's competitive side with activity challenges like seeing who can do the most steps in a day.

 - Go from strength to strength

-Strength-building activities – like carrying heavy shopping bags, the gym or yoga – keep muscles, joints and bones strong.
+Strength-building activities – like carrying heavy grocery bags, or following an online pilates or strength workout video – help to keep muscles, joints and bones strong.
 Aim to do this at least twice a week.

 - Reward yourself

 Set yourself activity goals and rewards.
 You could go for a long walk then treat yourself to an episode of your favourite TV show!